igroff/caching-proxy/README.md

 ]
 ````

-#### A Target Configuration
+#### Target Configuration

 A single target config has a couple manditory configuration elements and a few optional ones.

+##### Required
 * route - This is essentially just a regular expression, with some small amount of magic.
 The expression
   is treated as if you started it with a '^' and allows the specification of a single asterisk as
   a shortcut for any match at all.
 This value is what is tested against the inbound request path
   if it matches, the target config is used to define behavior of the response.
 * target - The fully qualified URL of the destination to which the request will be proxied.

+##### One OR The Other Must Be Present
+* dayRelativeExpirationTimeInMilliseconds - The ABSOLUTE time in milleseconds AFTER 12:00 AM that a cached item
+  will expire.
+For example if you want a cached response to be refreshed daily at 1:00 AM you would set this
+  value to 3600000, which is the number of milliseconds past 12:00 AM 1:00AM 'is'.
 * maxAgeInMilliseconds - The maximum duration (in milliseconds )after the creation of a cached response
   it will be considered valid.
 If this value is set to any number less than 1, no caching is performed and
   the request is simply proxied through to the target.

+##### Optional
-* serveStaleCache (optional) - This is an optional boolean configuration value defaulting to true.
+* serveStaleCache - This is an optional boolean configuration value defaulting to true.
 If set to false
   an expired cached value will NOT be served, instead the first request for the associated expired cached item
   will cause it to be recached and the 'new' response served to the caller.
-* dayRelativeExpirationTimeInMilliseconds - The ABSOLUTE time in milleseconds AFTER 12:00 AM that a cached item
-  will expire.
-For example if you want a cached response to be refreshed daily at 1:00 AM you would set this
-  value to 3600000, which is the number of milliseconds past 12:00 AM 1:00AM 'is'.
-* sendPathWithProxiedRequest (optional) - Determines if the request to the target will include the full original
+* sendPathWithProxiedRequest - Determines if the request to the target will include the full original
   path of the request appended to the target URL.
 If false, the path will not be sent to the target and the target URL
   will be the 'full URL' of the proxied request.